Nursing, Family Health-Administration - Doctor of Nursing Practice

 The post-baccalaureate DNP program includes approximately 68 credits for administration/nurse executive students and approximately 73 credits for advanced clinical practice students (nurse practitioner, clinical nurse specialist).
 The courses are taken over three academic years for full-time students and four to five years for part-time students.

-Criteria for admission into the DNP Post-Baccalaureate Program include:
+Criteria for admission into the DNP Post-Baccalaureate Program include (also see notes):

-- Evidence of course work in statistics at the undergraduate level.
+3. Evidence of course work in statistics (grade of C or better) at the undergraduate level.

 Nursing, Family Health-Administration/Nurse Executive Curriculum